 The design of your office and everyday habits can lower the risk of accidents from happening.
-It is important to clearly outline and communicate policies and guidelines on safety standards and office policies; and make sure they meet all necessary health and safety regulations.
+It is important to clearly outline and communicate policies and guidelines on office safety standards and office policies; and make sure they meet all necessary health and safety regulations.

 Especially in open office areas, cord management can be a problem.
 Modern office environments are open areas with various pathways going to different areas.
 This many pathways can be a challenge to keep clear of the many cords that are needed to keep our computers, devices and other electrical items powered up.
 Make sure that pathways are clear from possible hazards that could cause a person to trip and fall.